 The theme has been adopted as the Anthem of the European Union (see our article on National Anthems), and it is also used as a Church Hymn with the words "Fill your hearts with joy and gladness".
 This melody and other parts of Beethoven's 9th Symphony were featured in the soundtrack of the film "A Clockwork Orange" in versions created on Moog synthesisers by Wendy Carlos.
 There is more information about such electronic instruments in our article about Electronic Music.

 The audio controls below allow you to play the mp3 version of Beethoven's Ode to Joy for Bassoon and piano or you can download the MP3 file.
-You can also download the midi version of Beethoven's Ode to Joy for Bassoon and piano or alternatively edit/play the midi file.
+You can also download the midi version of Beethoven's Ode to Joy for Bassoon and piano.

 The image below is the first page of the sheet music, and here you can download the full sheet music for Beethoven's Ode to Joy for Bassoon and piano in PDF format.